 Does Parenting Matter?
 U.S. Parents, Non-U.S. Parents, and Global Firm Taxes

 In this paper we examine whether, under pre-2018 tax law, a global firm reported a lower income tax expense simply because its publicly traded parent was incorporated outside the United States.
-Our study considers loss years as well as profit years and isolates the effect of the incorporation location of the parent by considering only U.S. and Non-U.S. multi-national companies (MNCs) with a significant U.S. presence.
+Our study considers loss years as well as profit years and isolates the effect of the incorporation location of the parent by considering only U.S. and non-U.S. multi-national companies (MNCs) with a significant U.S. presence.
 We find that, in profit years, U.S. firms show an effective tax rate that is greater by 5 percentage points compared to non-U.S. firms.
-Conversely, in loss years, which make up 30 percent of our sample, U.S. firms have better tax results, which can be expressed as an effective tax rate advantage of 5 percentage points.
+Conversely, in loss years, which make up approximately 30% of our sample, U.S. firms have better tax results, which can be expressed as an effective tax rate advantage of 4 percentage points among firms that do not record a valuation allowance.
 Our study demonstrates that the relative tax cost of organizing as a U.S. firm is smaller than some have suggested, and reinforces the importance of considering loss year results when evaluating tax policies.
-The reduction in the U.S. corporate income tax rate under the 2017 tax act will provide smaller benefits to U.S.-parented corporations when loss years are also considered.
+The results also suggest that the reduction in the U.S. corporate income tax rate under the 2017 Tax Cuts and Jobs Act, or TCJA, will provide smaller benefits to U.S.-parented corporations when loss years are also considered.

 Keywords: Accounting for Income Taxes, Multinational Taxation, U.S. and Non-U.S. Firms, Effective Tax Rates